Unread by Me

 Rod Espinosa's The Courageous Princess [ISBN 978-1-59307-719-8] was released as a softcover by Dark Horse in 2007.
 Espinosa is a respected adapter of literary works to manga-style comics, but this is one of his original tales.
-It was recommended to me by the manager of Showcase, my local comics shop, as a birthday gift for my 7-year-old cousin; recalling an issue of Espinosa's Alice in Wonderland that had found its way to me, I picked it up.
-Would you believe the birthday girl started reading it quietly to herself while her party was still in progress?
-Princess was originally serialized by Antarctic before its 2003 hardcover collection, but — at least in the preview pages available at the link above — while the art is broken down into panels it otherwise resembles a traditional storybook, with narrative captions in lieu of word balloons.
+It was recommended to me by the manager of Showcase, my local comics shop, as a birthday gift for my 7-year-old cousin, and I recalled an issue of Espinosa's Alice in Wonderland that had found its way to me.
+Would you believe the birthday girl began reading it quietly to herself while her party was still rolling along?
+Princess was originally serialized by Antarctic before its 2003 hardcover collection — which Publishers Weekly praises for "a seductive palette" and inspirations that "seem to be equal parts Grimm fairy tales, animated Disney films, The Wizard of Oz, and Japanese manga."

 Magic Trixie and the Dragon [ISBN 978-0-06117-050-8] will be out from HarperCollins this coming week.
 Author Jill Thompson said recently that she's had a hard time finding the earlier MT installments, which I reviewed last month, at bookstores.
-If you can't find a copy at B&N, Borders, or BAM, search out a comics shop or order online — but let's make sure that more volumes are commissioned, because this is good stuff.
-PS: As fate would have it, Magic Trixie's blog was updated right after my review lamented that there'd been nothing new since Christmas.
+If you can't find a copy at an independent bookseller, B&N, Borders, or BAM, search out a comics shop or order online — from Amazon via the links below, even — and hope this stuff remains in print.

 David Mazzucchelli's Asterios Polyp [ISBN 978-0-30737-732-6] is a hardcover graphic novel for grown-ups scheduled for release from Pantheon in July.
 Mazzucchelli rose to industry fame in the late '80s illustrating the gritty superhero stories collected